Process Server Certification

 - Pay the renewal fee.
-Please see the Fees section of this page for information on amounts due, acceptable forms of payment, etc. The appropriate renewal fee must accompany the application to be certified to serve civil process for a three-year period and any timely application.
+Please see the Fees section of this page for information on amounts due, acceptable forms of payment, etc. The appropriate renewal fee must accompany the application to be certified to serve civil process for a two-year period and any timely application.

 - Pass a criminal history background check with DPS and the FBI.
 Staff will email the required form needed to schedule their fingerprinting appointment to applicants who have not yet been fingerprinted for the JBCC, after we’ve received their applications.

 Refer to section 3.5 of the JBCC Rules for additional details on this requirement.

 - New continuing education requirement.
 Effective 04/12/2018, renewing process servers must document that they have completed 8 hours of continuing education during their certification period.

 - Those who are renewing an existing 3 year certification still need to obtain 12 hours of CE (i.e., 4 hours per year).
 They cannot carry excess hours forward.